 Financial Realities of the Brightline Project

 Prior to the Covid shut down, the system was losing money and pushing more capital expansion costs on to the taxpayers.
-AAF/VT is demanding local taxpayers pay millions of dollars for those roadway retrofits and increased annual maintenance fees for upgraded equipment at every grade crossing.
+AAF/VT is demanding local taxpayers pay millions of dollars for roadway retrofits at hundreds of grade crossings and increased annual maintenance fees for upgraded crossing equipment.
 Indian River County has filed a lawsuit challenging the demands which was settled in 2021.

 AAF/VT will have massive debt but Grupo Mexico, owner of FECR and the tracks, will have double freight capacity to all deep-water ports in the state.
 From crossing costs to counties, to federal and state grants, to the indirect taxpayer subsidies of Private Activity Bonds from the US DOT, we believe...

 Taxpayer dollars should not be used for this